 6. Full Surrenders

-The full surrender rate for all contracts shall be calculated based on the Standard Table for Full Surrenders as detailed below in Table 6.3, except for simple 403(b) VA contracts.
+The full surrender rate for all contracts shall be calculated based on the Standard Table for Full Surrenders as detailed below in Table 6.3, except for simple 403(b) VA contracts and index-linked VA contracts with no guaranteed living benefits.
 The Standard Table for Full Surrender prescribes different full surrender rates depending on the contract year and the in-the-moneyness (“ITM”) of the contract’s guaranteed benefit.

 VM-21 Section 6.C.6.f (New Section - Full Surrenders for ILVAs)

+f.
+The full surrender rate for index-linked VA contracts with no guaranteed living benefits shall be:

+In surrender charge period, or in policy years 1–3 for contracts without surrender charges, 4%.

+In the first year after the surrender charge period, the greater of 60% and the shock lapse assumption used in the stochastic reserve.

+In subsequent years or in policy years 4 and onwards for contracts without surrender charges, 15%.

 VM-21 Section 6.C.6 (Table 6.3 – Standard Table for Full Surrenders)